icbiadb/icbiadb/README.md

 **Serialization/Deserialization**

-Serialization & deserialization is not necessarily a slow procedure, but for low-end computers, valuable CPU time could be spent on reading/parsing the next record instead of mass-deserialization of data, which is a contributing factor to delays as well as some operations on higher level data types.
+Serialization & deserialization is not necessarily a slow procedure, but for low-end computers, valuable CPU time could be spent on reading/parsing the next record instead of mass-deserialization of data, which is a contributing factor to delays just like some operations on higher-level data types.
 Let's take care of stupid things like converting bytes to regular easy-to-handle types after it has been filtered, manipulated, ordered and about to be presented instead!

 ...
 IF it's not better to deserialize it earlier, then whatever.
 In other words, IcbiaDB _aims for_ JIT, mass- and just-once deserialization after thinning out the number of records.